nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 > :information_source: Note:
 > * MediVault deletes the prescription when the `parameter` and `parameterValues` provided by the user are valid.
-> * MediVault will delete the prescription based on the user input of `PRESCRIPTION_ID`.
+> * MediVault deletes the prescription based on the user input of `PRESCRIPTION_ID`.
-> * MediVault will add the prescription quantity to the stock quantity after successful deletion of prescription.
+> * MediVault adds the prescription quantity to the stock quantity after successful deletion of prescription.
-> * Users will not be able to delete prescriptions if the total quantity after prescription will be more than the maximum quantity.
+> * Users cannot delete prescriptions if the total stock quantity after restoration is more than the maximum quantity.
-> * If the stock is deleted, MediVault will recover the stock and add the prescription quantity to the stock.
+> * If the stock is deleted, MediVault recovers the stock and add the prescription quantity to the stock.

 The sequence diagram for `DeletePrescriptionCommand` is shown below.